 My favourite app for selling clothes is Vinted.
 I’ve written quite a bit about it on this site already.

-The company has done really well because its platform is so user-friendly and the model works for everyone, but in order to grow and become more successful they have started allowing other items to be sold on the app too.
+The company has done really well because its platform is so user-friendly and the model works for everyone, but in order to grow and become more successful they started allowing other items to be sold on the app too.

 They are going to have to be careful here if you ask me.
 I love the app because it’s specifically targeted at the fashion world.
 If it gets too bloated with other products it will just be another ebay and will become more complicated to use.